Jwaxo/WaxoDotpath/README.md

 WaxoDotpath
 ===========

-A quick module that reads the string hidden within a given dotpath.
+A quick module that checks an object against a stored dotpath and then reads the string within the object if it matches.

+Mostly a small module for use within WaxoTemplating, my tiny templating engine.